ArmoredPony/svscr/README.md

 # Why
 `svscr` is a quick and dirty way to save a clipped screenshot or a picture from a browser to any folder with any name using your terminal.
-Happens to be useful from time to time.
+Primarily used to screencap jack's discord messages.

 # How
 Put an image into your clipboard somehow and call `svscr`.
 This will create a